Kitten Vaccinations Overview

 How do Vaccines work?

-Vaccines or vaccinations work by stimulating the animal's immune system so that their body's natural defenses are prepared and fully equipped with antibodies to fight against any diseases.
+Vaccines or vaccinations work by stimulating the animal's immune system so that their body's natural defences are prepared and fully equipped with antibodies to fight against any diseases.
 Unfortunately, if your cat is not properly vaccinated, their body's immune system will not be armed to fight off any virus or bacterial infection.

 What is the best Vaccination Schedule?

+Kittens should receive their first vaccination between 6 to 8 weeks of age.
 Kittens should have a course of three vaccinations, normally given 4 weeks apart:

-- 6 – 8 Weeks: First Vaccination (Temporary)
+• 6 – 8 Weeks: First Vaccination (Temporary)

-- 10 – 12 Weeks: Booster Vaccination
+• 10 – 12 Weeks: Booster Vaccination

-- 14 – 16 Weeks: Final Vaccination
+• 14 – 16 Weeks: Final Vaccination

 Adult cats require an annual vaccination booster for life.
 Your vet clinic will send you a reminder a few weeks before your cat is due for their yearly booster.